 Because spinal hemangioblastomas are rare and have some of the same features as other tumors, a diagnosis may be difficult.
 MRI and CT scanning are used to view swelling around the tumor.
 Ultrasound is also helpful in locating the tumor.

-Spinal angiography is used for large tumors when the diagnosis can’t be made by MRI alone.
+Doctors use spinal angiography for large tumors when the diagnosis can’t be made by MRI alone.
 Angiography shows the definition of the tumor, including the feeding and draining blood vessels.
 This information is particularly helpful during surgery to remove the tumor.

 Symptoms vary depending on the location of the hemangioblastoma, but may include: